theengs/TBRIDGE01/docs/README.md

 b.
 The Theengs Bridge is designed for indoor use only.
 Do not use it outdoors or expose it to moisture, excessive heat, or direct sunlight.

 c.
-Ensure that the power supply used, is in good working condition and complies with local electrical codes.
+Ensure that the power supply used is in good working condition and complies with local electrical codes.

 e.
 Keep the Theengs Bridge away from water, flammable materials, and sources of ignition.